lyteword/chspurgeon-tod/volume-7/psalm-129.md

 **Verses 6-9.** The wicked flourishing and perishing.

-1\.Eminent in position.
+1\.
+Eminent in position.

-2\.Envied in prosperity.
+2\.
+Envied in prosperity.

-3\.Evanescent in duration.
+3\.
+Evanescent in duration.

-4\.Empty as to solidity.
+4\.
+Empty as to solidity.

-5\.Excepted from blessing.
+5\.
+Excepted from blessing.